Uutisraivaaja Media Innovation Challenge

 Applying

-You can apply by submitting a digital application by April 12, 2023.
-The application period ends at noon Finland time.
+You can apply by submitting a digital application.
+The application period for 2023 has closed.

 Schedule

-The application deadline is April 12, at noon (12) Finland time.
-The decisions will be publicized in May 2023.
+The application period for Uutisraivaaja 2023 ended in April, and the decisions were publicized in May 2023.
 The funded projects have to be finalized and published by the end of May 2024.

 Funding